 Migration may involve rewriting or refactoring parts of the codebase, updating infrastructure and deployment processes, and ensuring proper integration and coordination among services.
 Make sure that the long-term benefits of microservices will outweigh the disruptions to your business that the migration process will cause.

 OpenLegacy can bring your monolithic applications into the future without the need for expensive overhauling or bulky middleware.
 With OpenLegacy’s hybrid, cloud-native architecture, you can add new digital services, expand your Cloud strategy, modernize your legacy architecture, and more - maintaining all the benefits of your monolith architecture while incorporating the advantages of microservices as well!

 Find out how OpenLegacy can support your business’s digital transformation journey and help you adapt to meet the demands of the future today.

 Is it possible to use a hybrid of monolithic and microservices?

 The short answer is yes, a hybrid approach, which combines the benefits of both monolithic and microservices architectures, is possible.

 In a hybrid architecture, certain parts of the application are designed and implemented as microservices, but the core functionality remains within a monolithic structure.
 This allows businesses to enjoy the benefits of both monolithic and microservices architectures.

 How can we modernize monolithic applications?

-With OpenLegacy’s hybrid approach, you can bring the flexibility of microservices to your legacy monolith systems.
-You don’t need to switch off your system and give it a complete overhaul, and you don’t need to patch in a lot of bulky middleware.
+OpenLegacy’s hybrid approach combines the flexibility of microservices with your legacy monolith systems.
+There’s no need to switch off your system and commit to a complete overhaul, or patch in a lot of bulky middleware.

-We create single functions as microservices, APIs, or other end points which automatically connect to elements within your legacy system.
+We create single functions as microservices, APIs, or other endpoints, which can be automatically connected to elements within your legacy system.
 These split up system processes and functions, enabling greater modularity and flexibility.